Retro car on set of

 UNESCO recognises New Zealand’s creative capital as a City of Film for its rich and diverse screen activity.
-Combining creativity and technology, Wellington’s screen industry drives positive change for the city, its communities, and the next generation of filmmakers.
-With a range of accessible, unique locations, abundant local expertise, and award-winning production facilities, you’ll find everything you need in Wellington.
+Wellington offers a convenient and comprehensive film-making experience.
+The city has accessible and unique locations, abundant local expertise, and award-winning production facilities.

 The city has a long-established reputation as a hub of film.
 Many film and television projects have featured on the international stage.
 Award-winning projects such as ‘Avatar’, ‘King Kong’, ‘The Lord of the Rings’ trilogy, and ‘Wellington Paranormal’ were all made here.